Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Introduction

-In other words, since we consider multiple edges of the same type incident with the same vertex (or with the same pair of vertices), the edges are given by their names and the incidence mapping expresses which vertex (or vertices) `belong' to a particular edge.
+For a comparison of Definitions~\ref{def:graph-dart} and~\ref{def:graph-old}, see Figure~\ref{fig:different-graph-definitions}.
+Since we consider multiple edges of the same type incident with the same vertex (or with the same pair of vertices), the edges are given by their names and the incidence mapping $\iota$ expresses which vertex (or vertices) `belong' to a particular edge.
 The degree of a vertex is then defined as follows.

-\begin{definition} For a graph $G=(V,E=E_1\cup E_2\cup L,\iota)$, the degree of a vertex $u\in V$ is defined as
+\begin{definition} For a graph $G=(V,\Lambda=E\cup L\cup S,\iota)$, the degree of a vertex $u\in V$ is defined as